chilibeard/IntuneDriveMapping/Documentation.md

 ## Architecture

-If you deploy the generated PowerShell script (with SYSTEM context) e.g. via Intune or any client management solution the following footprint get's created on your device:
+If you deploy the generated PowerShell script (with SYSTEM context) e.g. via Intune or any client management solution the following footprint gets created on your device:

-* Files:
+Files:

 ```
 C:/ProgramData/intune-drive-mapping-generator/
 ┣ DriveMappping.ps1
 ┗ IntuneDriveMapping-VBSHelper.vbs
 ```
-* Scheduled Task:
+Scheduled Task:
 /IntuneDriveMapping

 ## Adding network drive mapping entries